Donate | Contact | Search

 - How does OM compare to other products (like evernote, emacs org-mode, hypercard or LiveCode, xanadu, mind maps, cellular automata ...

 - OM is Free and open, with a highly efficient UI, and has unique features and plans.

-- Criteria for an acceptable system (I.e., answers to "why not use product X instead?")
+- My criteria for an acceptable system (I.e., answers to "why not use product X instead?", or required features)

 - evernote has conceptual overlap with OM, but OM is Free & to be *computable*.
 Also, you decide where to save your data, what to share or import, etc.

 - emacs org-mode and taskwarrior both look very powerful, flexible, and useful; OM has a different long-term vision for managing knowledge.

 - xanadu seems to want to be a better "multimedia web" (ok as far as that goes):

 - hypercard (like livecode) is like cool RAD + database in one: sounds like a really great tool.